-Financial assets that are classified as loans and receivables are carried at amortised cost which includes cash and cash equivalents, other assets and dividends receivable.
+Financial assets that are classified as loans and receivables include cash and cash equivalents, other assets and dividends receivable.
 Financial liabilities that are not at fair value through profit or loss are carried at amortised cost and include accounts payable and redemptions payable.